 Q: What are some natural ways women can fight depression?

 A: EXERCISE, EXERCISE, EXERCISE is the best proven “natural method” for fighting depression.
 30 minutes of vigorous aerobic exercise three to four times a week is necessary to experience this effect, but you don’t need to sign up for a marathon or a boot camp–walking, biking, swimming all work fine if you do enough of them.
 Exercise also helps with sleep, bone health, and even hot flashes.
-Exposure to very bright light in the winter (not tanning, just bright light in the visible spectrum) helps many women, especially those with “winter blues”.
+Exposure to very bright light in the winter (not tanning, just a bright light in the visible spectrum) helps many women, especially those with “winter blues”.
 The equipment for this is not terribly expensive and does not require a prescription, but you do need to use it correctly–30-40 minutes, every day.
 Psychotherapies of many kinds also help with depression–often just a few sessions are enough to get people back on track.
-Interpersonal therapy, which involves focusing on important relationships, or cognitive behavioral therapy, which involves changing patterns of thinking and activity, are both well proven methods of relieving depression without medication.
-Attending to spiritual concerns–resolving conflicts with others, looking for meaningful activities and a supportive community–is another important aspect of self care for depression.
+Interpersonal therapy, which involves focusing on important relationships, or cognitive behavioral therapy, which involves changing patterns of thinking and activity, are both well-proven methods of relieving depression without medication.
+Attending to spiritual concerns–resolving conflicts with others, looking for meaningful activities and a supportive community–is another important aspect of self-care for depression.
 Various herbal remedies are much less clearly effective than these methods.

 Thank you, Dr. Frank!
 Her advice almost makes perimenopause and menopause sound like an opportunity to learn more about ourselves, improve our relationships, and stay healthy.
 She may be on to something.